nextgis/nextgisweb/doc/developer/create.rst

 Uploading vector geodata
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If geodata is in ESRI Shapefile format, all files must be packed into the one ZIP archive.
 GeoJSON file can be uploaded without archiving.
-Geodata uploading detailes see in :ref:`ngw_file_upload`.
+Geodata uploading detailes see in :ref:`ngwdev_file_upload`.

 Create vector layer
 ^^^^^^^^^^^^^^^^^^^